Mogehs/mascotas-backend/ReadMe/PET_API_DOCUMENTATION.md

 **POST** `/:id`

-Get a specific pet by its ID.
+Get a specific pet by its ID with QR code and dog match preferences.

 #### URL Parameters